-Withdrawal Process:
+Withdrawal Process

-- 1. Notify in writing (i.e. email) Dean/Program Administrator your intent to withdraw. - 2.
-Schedule an appointment to meet with Dean/ Program Administrator - 3.
+- 1. Notify in writing (i.e. email) Dean or Program Administrator your intent to withdraw. - 2.
+Schedule an appointment to meet with Dean or Program Administrator - 3.
 Complete withdrawal request form and submit to Office of Financial Aid.
-Form must be signed by the Dean/ Program Administrator and the Director of Financial Aid. - 4.
-Return MTSA student ID badge, iPad, all hospital badges, MTSA Textbooks, parking passes, and classroom clicker.
+Form must be signed by the Dean or Program Administrator and the Director of Financial Aid. - 4.
+Return MTSA student ID badge and any school-issued materials.